openshift/golang-ex/README.md

 If you'd like to install it, follow [these instructions](https://github.com/openshift/golang-ex/blob/master/README.md#installation).

 The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on, including the default set of ImageStreams defined.
 Instructions for installing the default ImageStreams are available [here](https://docs.openshift.org/latest/install_config/imagestreams_templates.html).
 If you are defining the set of ImageStreams now, remember to pass in the proper cluster-admin credentials and to create the ImageStreams in the 'openshift' namespace.

 ### Installation

 1. Fork a copy of [golang-ex](https://github.com/openshift/golang-ex)
 2. Clone your repository to your development machine and cd to the repository directory
-3. Add a Golang application from the beego template:
+3. Add a Golang application from the beego template. **NOTE:** You will need to replace part of the `SOURCE_REPOSITORY_URL` where it says `yourusername` with your GitHub username before running:

         $ oc new-app openshift/templates/beego.json -p SOURCE_REPOSITORY_URL=https://github.com/yourusername/golang-ex